Welcome to The Burnham Surgery

 SEASONAL INFLUENZA VACCINES

 Season 2020-2021 At risk groups as previous years are at present staying the same.
 We are at present calling our over 65's to ask if you wish a vaccine this year.
+You can also ring reception and ask to be put on our waiting list.

 We are planning how best to provide this service in a safe and social distancing way and we will contact you nearer the time when we have these clinics in place.
 Our vaccine suppliers have not given us a delivery date for the vaccines for the medically at risk patients.